-- Melt 4 tablespoons butter.
-Mix well with the ⅔ cup brown sugar.
+- Melt 4 Tablespoons butter.
+Mix well with ⅔ cup brown sugar.
 Pour this mixture into the bottom of the cake pan and spread to the edges.
-If including walnuts, sprinkle them over the brown sugar/butter mixture.
+If including ¼ cup walnuts, sprinkle them over the brown sugar/butter mixture.

-- Slice the just-ripe bananas in about ¼-inch slices and place them side-by-side evenly over the brown sugar and walnuts.
+- Slice 2-3 just-ripe bananas in about ¼-inch slices and place them side-by-side evenly over the brown sugar and walnuts.
 Usually 2 bananas is enough for this depending on their size.

-- In a medium bowl, combine the flour, baking powder, and salt.
+- In a medium bowl, combine 1 cup flour, 3 teaspoons baking powder, and ½ teaspoon salt.
 Whisk together and set aside.

-- In the bowl of a stand mixer place the 2 ripe bananas and grated zucchini, mix until creamy (or mash together by hand in a medium bowl).
+- In the bowl of a stand mixer place 2 ripe bananas and ⅓ cup grated zucchini, mix until creamy (or mash together by hand in a medium bowl).

-- Add the egg while the mixer is on low speed, then add the sugars, vanilla, and melted butter.
+- Add 1 egg while the mixer is on low speed, then add ¼ cup brown sugar, ¼ cup granulated sugar, 1 teaspoon vanilla, and 3 Tablespoons melted butter.
 Continue to mix on low until the sugar fully incorporated and dissolved.

-- Add the buttermilk and turn up the speed to mix on medium for another 30 seconds.
+- Add ⅓ cup buttermilk and turn up the speed to mix on medium for another 30 seconds.